michaniets/french-childes/README.md

 `dql.py` performs multiple Grew queries on CoNLL-U files and allows the resulting codings (attribute-value pairs) to be merged into the CSV file.

+A wrapper `childes-pipeline.sh` contains an adaptable workflow for processing CHAT files with these scripts.

+The scripts were developed for French input, but `childes.py` is sensitive to the language CODE in CHAT files.
+French, Italian and English CHILDES files were processed successfully.
+For other languges, please adapt:

+- tokenisation rules in tokenise()
+- the options --pos_utterance and --pos_output when calling the script

 ## childes.py

 This script converts CHILDES chat data to a one-word-per-line CSV format.
 It integrates tokenisation, optional POS tagging with TreeTagger, and dependency parsing via the UDPipe API into a single process.